adamkpk/ProgrammedInTheStars/readme_project.txt

 The "Enter your birthday instead" button helps you change the sun-sign menu to calender format.
 The "Select your sun-sign instead" button helps you change the calender to the sun-sign menu.

-2. A dropdown menu on the left corner of the screen consists of a "about" which conveys information about the postconditions of the program. b "refresh" which clears the entered values and goes back to the data input page.
+2. A dropdown menu(main menu) on the left corner of the screen consists of a "about" which conveys information about the postconditions of the program. b "refresh" which clears the entered values and goes back to the data input page.
 If you want to enter data after refreshing read point 1 again.